Sudanese nomadic conflicts: 2008

-Clashes between the Misseriya and the Rizeigat tribes in 2008 resulted in about 70 deaths.
+Clashes between the Messiria and the Rizeigat tribes in 2008 resulted in about 70 deaths.

 2009

 May

 In early 2009, several incidents of tribal fighting in southern Sudan killed about 900 people, most of them women and children.
 On 26 May 2008, a large-scale clash took place near the village of Meiram, when about 2,000 Rizeigat men mounted on horses and supported by 35 vehicles attacked a group of Messiria.
 Sudanese police attempted to intervene by establishing a buffer zone, but were themselves attacked by an estimated 3,000 Rizeigat horsemen.
 Casualties included 75 police officers, 75 members of the Rizeigat tribe, and between 89 and 109 from the Messiria.

 The interior minister, Ibrahim Mahmoud Hamad, pledged to bring those responsible to justice and announced steps to disarm civilians.
 The United Nations Mission in Sudan (UNMIS), which had deployed 120 peacekeepers to Jonglei state earlier in May to prevent tribal violence, also began an investigation.
 Sudanese authorities instructed both tribes to maintain a distance of at least 5 km from each other to avoid further clashes.
 Although fighting in the area subsided, tensions remained, raising concerns about security ahead of the national elections scheduled for February national general election.